kiboschool/course-programming-2/src/lessons/testing/test-tips-mocks-and-boundaries.md

 # Test Tips: Mocks and Boundaries

+### Reliability

+You will be running your unit tests very often.
+It would be frustrating if a test failed for no good reason, even if this was a rare occurrence.
+You need the test to run exactly the same way each time.

+Imagine you are writing a test that

+### Structuring your program

 This is an other reason to write tests as you write your program, instead of waiting until the end.
  Also, it might take a lot of time to write the tests at that point because your code might be stuck.